USS Brumby

 USS Brumby (FF-1044) was a destroyer escort (and later a frigate) in the US Navy.
-She was named after Admiral Frank H. Brumby.
+She was named after Lieutenant Thomas M Brumby and his nephew, Admiral Frank H. Brumby.
 The ship was in US Navy service from 5 August 1965 to 31 March 1989 and was in Pakistan Navy service from 1989 to 1994 as Harbah.

 History

-Brumby was built in the early 1960s, and during the Vietnam War served in the Atlantic.
-'Her keel was laid down at Avondale Shipyards, Louisiana on 1 August 1963.
+Brumby was built in the early 1960s.
+Her keel was laid down at Avondale Shipyards, Louisiana on 1 August 1963.
 She was launched and Christened 6 June 1963 and co-sponsored by Adm.
-Brumby's granddaughters, Misses Muriel Tuckerman Fitzgerald and Cornelia Truxtun Fitzgerald.
+Brumby's granddaughters, Muriel Tuckerman Fitzgerald and Cornelia Truxtun Fitzgerald.
 Brumby was commissioned at Charleston 5 August 1965.

 Brumby deployed to northern Europe and the Mediterranean Sea in 1967.
-The ship visited Oslo, Norway, Kiel, Germany, Norrköping, Sweden, El Ferrol del Caudillo, Spain, Naples, Italy, Valletta, Malta, and Castellammare del Golfo, Sicily.
+The ship visited Oslo, Norway, Kiel, Germany, Norrköping, Sweden, Ferrol, Spain, Naples, Italy, Valletta, Malta, and Castellammare del Golfo, Sicily.
 Brumby was towed to Portsmouth Norfolk Naval Shipyard on or about January 1968 and remained until her boilers were repaired.
 Brumby departed Norfolk November 1968 to return to homeport Newport RI.
 In January 1969 Brumby departed Newport en route to GITMO for refresher training.
-One weekend while moored off of Guantanamo Bay Brumby sonar dome became damaged by the anchor chain.
-Brumby completed training late February early March then sailed to the Boston shipyard drydock to have sonar dome repaired.
+One weekend, while moored off of Guantanamo Bay, Brumby's sonar dome became damaged by the anchor chain.
+The ship completed training between late February and early March, then sailed to the Boston shipyard dry dock to have the sonar dome repaired.

-Brumby departed Naval Station Mayport 28 November 1970 for a Mediterranean Deployment, returning 3 May 1971.
-The ship visited Bermuda, Ponta Delgada, Azores, Rota, Spain, Souda Bay, Crete, Piraeus, Greece, Augusta Bay, Sicily, Valletta, Malta, Split, Yugoslavia, Palermo, Sicily, Palma, Majorca, Naples, Italy and Barcelona, Spain.
+Brumby departed Naval Station Mayport on 28 November 1970 for a Mediterranean Deployment, returning 3 May 1971.
+The ship visited Bermuda, Ponta Delgada, Azores, Rota, Spain, Souda Bay, Crete, Piraeus, Greece, Augusta Bay, Sicily, Valletta, Malta, Split, Yugoslavia, Palermo, Sicily, Palma de Mallorca, Mallorca, Naples, Italy, and Barcelona, Spain.
 Brumby spent several weeks, around the New Year, shadowing the Soviet helicopter carrier Leningrad.

-While deployed in 1972, Brumby experienced a boiler casualty and was towed from Scotland by arriving in Charleston, SC, 15 November 1972.
-The cause of the boilers rupturing a total of 36 of its steam tubes (these carry the steam from the water drum where the water is boiled to the main engines and other steam driven equipment) was due to a failure of the engineering department to properly monitor and maintain the required level of chlorides in the system.
-Chlorides cause chloride stress corrosion in stainless steel components.
-The level of chlorides should be less than 1 PPM (parts per million) and the level in the system was over 16;000 PPM.
+While deployed in 1972, Brumby experienced boiler damage and was towed from Scotland by arriving in Charleston, SC, 15 November 1972.
+The cause of the steam generators rupturing a total of 36 of the steam tubes was a failure of the engineering department to properly monitor and maintain the required level of chlorides in the system.
+The level of chlorides should be less than 1 PPM (parts per million) to avoid chloride stress corrosion, and the level in the system was over 16;000 PPM.

 Brumby deployed to South America 21 July 1975 to 8 December 1975.
 The ship visited Cartagena, Colombia, Chile, Montevideo and Rio de Janeiro.

 Brumby received the Navy Expeditionary Medal for service relating to Iran / Indian Ocean, in 1980.

 Brumby received the Navy Expeditionary Medal for service relating to Lebanon in 1983.